mehdikhan55/Little-Lemon-Newsletter-Subscription/README.md

-## Little Lemon
+## Little Lemon Newsletter Subscription - React Native Project

-This is the code example for the newsletter subscription application.
+A React Native Application for the newsletter subscription, a part of <i>"React Native Specialization"</i> Course By META.

 ![](little_lemon.gif)